input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/representative_category_profile_template.md

 ## Description

-  ## Representative Category Profile Template Document
+## Representative Category Profile Template

-  Defines the allowed payload contents and constraints for a Representative's category-specific profile.
+Defines the [JSON schema] for a 'Representative Category Profile'.
-  This template is created by an Admin to enforce a consistent structure for all Representatives within a given category.
+This allows an 'Admin' to specify different profile requirements for each category.

 <!-- markdownlint-disable max-one-sentence-per-line -->